dret/webconcepts/concepts/oauth-client-metadatum/client_name.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/client_name"
 title:         "OAuth Dynamic Client Registration Metadatum: client_name"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: client_name
 description: "URL string of a web page providing information about the client.
 If present, the server SHOULD display this URL to the end-user in a clickable fashion."
 ---